The SERPENT’S GIFT

 The CONSOLATIONS of GEOLOGIC TIME

-There is consolation in the knowledge that no matter how badly we savage the biosphere, in 10 million years nature will regenerate itself.
-We will not be here, having passed into extinction or into self-evolved, post-Niezschean supermen.
-But the Earth (barring an asteroid strike) abides forever and one day will be as biodiverse as ever ...
+There is some consolation in the knowledge that no matter how badly we savage the planet’s biosphere, in a few million years nature will recover.
+Species come and go … but the Earth abides forever …